dormantleopard7/lwwip-stream-monitoring-data-project/README.md

     * You can find a sample raw
 data file in
 [out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019_raw.tsv](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019_raw.tsv).
-        * Note: the format of your data file must match the format of this file (i.e. same order of headers).
+        * Note: The format of your data file must match the format of this file (i.e. same order of headers).
 4. **Get the data ready.**
 Assuming there aren't any issues with the data, this